JorisPaarde/Hubris/README.md

     15. Select a spell available to me in this phase.
     16. Select which enemy to attack.
     17. Skip to the next phase.
-    18. Know when i get an extra card for my xp.

 - As a player who plays the game on mobile, i want to:
     1. Have a fullscreen gaming experience